MySQL slow query log — 6 steps to identify and fix performance issues

 What the slow query log actually does

 The slow query log captures queries that exceed a configured execution‑time threshold.
-It writes them to a file (or a table) along with execution time, rows examined, rows sent, and timestamp.
+It writes them to a file (or a table) along with:

 • Most production databases run with it enabled permanently.